xrdocs/telemetry/_tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang.md

 ---
 ## Model-Driven Configuration for Model-Driven Telemetry

 In an [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/), I wrote about how to configure MDT using CLI.
 But if the router is using YANG models to structure the operational data it streams, shouldn't we also be able to use models to configure the telemetry feature itself?
 The answer is yes!
-In this tutorial, we'll look at the XR YANG model for telemetry and how to configure it.
+In this tutorial, we'll look at the OpenConfig YANG model for telemetry and how to configure it.
 I will use [ncclient](https://github.com/ncclient/ncclient) as a simple Python NETCONF client, but you can use whatever client you want.

 ## The Models